 Stochastic Finance at Warwick draws together a variety of finance-related research and activities taking place within the Department of Statistics at the University of Warwick.

 The Department of Statistics has a strong tradition of research in the mathematics of finance, and especially in the interface between stochastics and finance.
-The Department is a major contributor to the MSc in Financial Mathematics, one of the longest running and most successful MScs in the area.
+The Department is a major contributor to the MSc in Financial Mathematics, one of the longest-running and most successful MScs in the area, which has been updated to the MSc in Mathematical Finance.
 This degree is a collaboration between the Department of Statistics, Warwick Business School and Warwick Mathematics Institute, and helps foster the close links between these Departments in research in finance.

 Related events at Warwick and elsewhere